 A Constitutional Convention for RI?

 This November 4 Rhode Island voters will decide whether to hold a Constitutional Convention, the first one in 30 years.
 (See Article XIV and Fact Sheet on 1986 Convention.)
 On March 29 Common Cause, with several other organizations, including The League of Women Voters, discussed the decision at Bryant University.
 (See Agenda.)
 For background, see:

-- "Legislative initiated constitutional change in Rhode Island: The last 10 years," Prepared for 'A Constitutional Convention for Rhode
+- "Legislative initiated constitutional change in Rhode Island: The last 10 years," Prepared for 'A Constitutional Convention

 Common Cause RI executive director John Marion

 - "Forward: Getting From Here to There: Twenty-First Century Mechanisms and Opportunities in State Constitutional Reform"

 John Marion, executive director Common Cause Rhode Island; Mary E. Chace, LWVRI lobbyist; Lila

 Sapingsley, six-term RI Senator, long-time LWVRI member and devoted to women's rights; Jane W. Koster, President,